rogervinas/tests-everywhere/dotnet/README.md

 {
     var messageText = "Hello Test!";

-    // Create a mock of HelloMessage
-    var messageMock = new Mock<HelloMessage>();
+    // 2.1 Create a mock of HelloMessage var messageMock = new Mock<HelloMessage>();
-    // Expect HelloMessage mock to receive a call to .Text
+    // - Expect HelloMessage mock to receive a call to .Text
     // and return "Hello Test!"
     messageMock.Setup(message => message.Text).Returns(messageText);
     // Get the mock object to pass it to HelloApp var message = messageMock.Object;

-    // Create a mock of HelloConsole
-    var consoleMock = new Mock<HelloConsole>();
+    // 2.2 Create a mock of HelloConsol var consoleMock = new Mock<HelloConsole>();
-    // No need to set expectations for this one
+    // - No need to set expectations for this one
-    // Get the mock object to pass it to HelloApp var console = consoleMock.Object;
+    // - Get the mock object to pass it to HelloApp var console = consoleMock.Object;

-    // Create a HelloApp, the one we want to test, passing the mocks var app = new HelloApp(message, console);
+    // 2.3 Create a HelloApp, the one we want to test, passing the mocks var app = new HelloApp(message, console);
-    // Execute the method we want to test app.PrintHello();
+    // - Execute the method we want to test app.PrintHello();

-    // Verify HelloConsole mock has received one time
+    // 2.4 Verify HelloConsole mock has received one time
     // a call to .Print with "Hello Test!" consoleMock.Verify(console => console.Print(messageText), Times.Once);
 }
 ```

 3. Test output should look like:

 ```
 NUnit Adapter 4.2.0.0: Test execution complete
   Passed ShouldPrintHelloMessage [180 ms]